VerachadW/kraph/README.md

 ### Guide
 If you are not familiar with GraphQL syntax, We recommended to read on this [specification](https://facebook.github.io/graphql/) to have an overview of how to write Graphql.
 Usually, you should be able to use the query from other tools(e.g. [GraphiQL](https://github.com/graphql/graphiql)) with a few tweaks.
 First, let's see what Kraph provided for you.
+#### Simple GraphQL

-- `query` represents QUERY operation in GraphQL.
+- `query`/`mutation` represents QUERY and MUTATION operation in GraphQL.
 It can be named by passing String as a parameter.
-The `query` block can only contains `field` or `fieldObject`.
 ```
     /*
     * query GetUsers {